 Government (or Executive Government as it is formally known) in Western Australia includes the Cabinet, the Executive Council and the Public Sector.
-You can find the full listing of Cabinet members on the Premier of Western Australia and Cabinet Ministers website.
+You can search for a Minister by name or portfolio on this site or download the full list of Cabinet members.

 While Western Australia's constitutional laws provide for the Governor to act as Head of State, most of the Governor's constitutional powers are exercised on advice from Government Ministers, principally the Premier.

 Parliament sitting dates, detailed transcripts of Parliamentary business (Hansard), members and committees, bills, statutes and facts about the Parliamentary process can be found on the Western Australian Parliament website.

 The Western Australian public sector is a diverse group of approximately 130 employing agencies working to deliver services to the community.
 Opportunities to work with or join the public sector can be found by searching for:

 - vacancies on the Western Australian Government Jobs Board

 More information on the management and coordination of the public sector can be found on the Public Sector Commission's website.

 Accessing whole of government information

 Below are some quick links to popular whole of government information sources.